3296Spring2020/project-01-google-dinosaur/README.md

 ## Minimal Project.

 We can run the program correctly, after that, we adjust some parameter in runner.js.
 It works for the game.
+Now, we can make any changes on this project to  achieve our goal

  Runner.config = {

         ACCELERATION: 0.001,